chulminy/AE_ENVE_GEOE_121/README.md

 This course includes lectures, tutorials, homework assignments, and quizzes:
 * [**Lectures**](#course-outline) are to cover the major topics, discussing the important programming concepts with worked-out examples.
 The instructor will teach the [*course material*](comp_method_book_cm_s21.pdf).
 * [**Tutorials**](#tutorial) are self-study resources to assist students to solve the problems in the course material, homework assignments, and quizzes.
 Students can find the problems on [*Tutorial: Computational Method*](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
 * [**Homework assignments**](#homework-assignment) are to provide practice for programming and evaluate your progress on the understanding of the course material.
-The homework assignments will be posted on [*AE/ENVE/GEOE 121 (S21)*](https://grader.mathworks.com/courses/41892-ae-enve-geoe-121-s21) in the MATLAB Grader.
+The homework assignments will be posted on [*AE/ENVE/GEOE 121(S21)*](https://grader.mathworks.com/courses/41892-ae-enve-geoe-121-s21) in the MATLAB Grader.
 * [**Quizzes**](#quiz) are to evaluate your knowledge and programming skills.

 ## Course Objectives
 By the end of this course, students should be able to
-* Develop MATLAB programming logic to solve problems
+* Develop MATLAB programming logic to solve problems.
-* Compose working, efficient, and readable scripts in various ways
+* Compose working, efficient, and readable scripts in various ways.
-* Debug your code to identify and fix programming errors
+* Debug your code to identify and fix programming errors.
-* Identify suitable keywords to search for code snippets on the web
+* Identify suitable keywords to search for code snippets on the web.
-* Apply MATLAB to write your own program
+* Apply MATLAB to write your own program.

 ## Study Guide
 * Watch lecture video(s) of each module.